 7. Make the most of onboarding

 How you get acquainted with a new tech tool in the initial period after purchase is crucial for ensuring success.
 Onboarding comes in a number of different ways–in-person training, webinars, emails, videos and more.
-Take advantage!
-It’s tempting to skim, but this initial support will show how to get the most value from the product.
-We see it with Reonomy clients all the time – those who engage in onboarding with us have a much higher chance of success from the outset.
+Take advantage of these tutorials!
+Although it may be tempting to forgo training, this initial support will show how to get the most value from the product.
+We see it with Reonomy clients all the time – those who engage during the onboarding process with us much higher chance of success from the outset.

-Reonomy might be the tool to solve your problems, trial free to find out.
+Reonomy might be the tool to solve your problems, check out our free trial to find out.